 |Chronic Renal Insufficiency||14%||Unlikely|

 |Vitamin B-Complex Need||5%||Ruled out|

 Homocysteine (plasma).
 Unit: umol/L

 Possible responses:→ Don't know

 → 5 to 9.9 (optimal)

 → 15 or higher

-Because people with inflammatory bowel disease (IBD), like ulcerative colitis and Crohn's disease, have a much higher risk of both thromboses and osteoporosis, a team of researchers from McGill University in Montreal explored the idea that homocysteine excess may play an important role in this chronic gastrointestinal disease.
+Those suffering from IBD have a much higher risk of both thromboses and osteoporosis.
+Because elevated blood homocysteine levels are associated with an increased risk of atherosclerosis and thrombosis, a team of researchers from McGill University in Montreal explored the idea that homocysteine excess may play an important role in IBD.

 To test this hypothesis, they measured homocysteine levels in the plasma of 65 patients with IBD and in 127 healthy controls.
 Their results revealed a striking difference: The patients with IBD had nearly a six-fold increased incidence of hyperhomocysteinemia (homocysteine levels above the normal range) compared to controls.